The Manse (Natchez, Mississippi)

-The Manse is a historic house, which has been listed on the National Register of Historic Places since March 7, 1979.
+The Manse, also known as Presbyterian Manse, is a historic house within the Natchez On-Top-of-the-Hill Historic District in Natchez, Mississippi.
+It has been listed on the National Register of Historic Places since March 7, 1979; and is listed as a pivotal property in the Natchez On-Top-of-the-Hill Historic District.

 Location

 The site is located at 307 South Rankin Street in Natchez, Mississippi, USA.
+It is next door to the antebellum house named Green Leaves.

 History

 Margaret Overaker is first known to have owned the property.
-It was purchased in 1832 for $3,500 by Thomas Macdannold - a rich man about whom not much is known.
-Macdannold must have had the house built, because the property was purchased just four years later in 1836 for a much higher price ($14,320.88) by Thomas Henderson - a First Presbyterian Church of Natchez elder.
+It was purchased in 1832 for $3,500 by Thomas Macdannold—a rich man about whom not much is known.
+Macdannold must have had the house built, because the property was purchased just four years later in 1836 for a much higher price ($14,320.88) by Thomas Henderson—a First Presbyterian Church of Natchez elder.
 The property was purchased in 1838 by the First Presbyterian Church of Natchez to serve as its manse.
 The previous Presbyterian manse was the Natchez home known as the Elms.
 The following is a list of some of the Presbyterian pastors who lived in the manse.